WhatsApp or email with our sales team or get in touch with a business development professional in your region.

 Capable of identifying the signatory;

-Created using data created by the electronic signature, which the signatory can use with a high degree of confidence under their sole control;
+Created using data created by the electronic signature, which the signatory can use with high confidence under their sole control;

-Linked to the electronic record signed by it in a manner that any subsequent changes to the electronic record can be detected;
+Linked to the electronic record it signs in a manner that any subsequent changes to the electronic record can be detected;

 Created by a secure electronic signature creation device, issued by a recognized service provider for this purpose, and based on a secure electronic signature.

-Any electronic record signed with a secure electronic signature certificate shall be presumed, until evidence to the contrary is presented, to:
+Any electronic record signed with a secure electronic signature certificate shall be presumed, until evidence to the contrary is presented, to be:

-Signatures provided by eSignGlobal after integrating local trusted service providers can meet Monaco’s requirements for qualified electronic signatures
+Signatures provided by eSignGlobal after integrating local trusted service providers can meet Bahrain’s requirements for qualified electronic signatures

 Electronic signatures can be used in the following scenarios, but are not limited to:

-Contracts and agreements: commercial contracts, employment agreements, and service contracts
+Contracts and agreements: business contracts, employment agreements, and service contracts

 Human resources documents: non-disclosure agreements (NDAs)